 This congestion affects all types of rail traffic, from merchandise trains handling individual carloads containing many different kinds of goods, to unit trains carrying 100 or more carloads of coal, grain, and other bulk products, to trains carrying containers and trailers full of manufactured goods.
 Commonly known as intermodal traffic, goods moving in containers and on trailers allow ready movement by truck, railway, or container ship.
 The availability of inexpensive and quality intermodal service has greatly facilitated the massive growth in imports and exports over the past 20 years, with rail serving as the link between ports and inland markets, where final delivery/pick-up is performed by truck.
 In recent years, intermodal rail traffic has experienced the greatest growth of all types of rail traffic, a trend that is expected to continue even with slackening demand in international traffic.
 However increased capacity to handle intermodal traffic in Chicago via the CREATE program is critical as this traffic is the most easily shifted to transport by truck.
 If delays mean intermodal is not competitive with truck trips, shippers are more likely to shift freight to truck, which contributes to congestion, reduced air quality and damage to the nation's roadways.
 At present, nearly half of all U.S. rail intermodal traffic flows through the Chicago region.
 Delays in rail freight traffic threaten the economic vitality of businesses that rely on these and other important types of rail shipments throughout the region and nation.
-That is why the HUB Group and JB Hunt, two of the largest U.S. intermodal logistics companies, are supporting this TIGER III application.
-Both the HUB Group and JB Hunt explain in their letters of support why the implementation of the CREATE Program is so important to them and their customers.
-This application is also supported by the Pacific Merchant Shipping Association (PMSA), a trade organization representing ocean carriers and marine terminal operators throughout the West Coast, for the same reason, as well as by the Ports of Seattle/Tacoma and Oakland.
+That is why J.B.
+Hunt, one of the largest U.S. intermodal logistics companies, is supporting this TIGER IV application.
+J.B.
+Hunt explains in its letter of support why the implementation of the CREATE Program is so important to them and its customers.
+This application is also supported by the Pacific Merchant Shipping Association, a trade organization representing ocean carriers and marine terminal operators up and down the West Coast, for the same reason, as well as by the Ports of Seattle/Tacoma and Oakland.